katmiller00/Python-Projects/Virtual Library (Flask, SQL)/README.md

-# Virtual Bookshelf - Databases and with SQLite and SQLAlchemy
+# Virtual Bookshelf - Databases and with SQLite and SQLAlchemy, and Flask
 ## Concepts Utilized
 - SQLite Databases
 - SQLAlchemy